amigavision/amigavision.github.io/best.md

 [^2]: On aging, analog hardware, you get capacitor drift, power rail fluctuations, clock stability variations with temperature, etc. An expanded Amiga introduces potential issues: Accelerators change bus contention behavior, and RTG cards, CF adapters, USB, etc. introduce side effects.

 [^3]: Only on Linux.
 Windows and Mac emulators always run at 60hz, which causes tearing and stuttering when scrolling.
+It *is* possible to force your entire operating system to run at 50hz on some Windows computers, but the emulator can’t do it for you.

 [^4]: Modern desktop operating systems have way too many variables to keep input and output latency low, e.g. host OS interruptions, USB latency and polling speed, graphics rendering pipelines, etc.